 I.D.
-Badges
+Badges/Lanyards

 All students must visibly wear their ID badge when in school.
 This is a safeguarding requirement.
-Students are issued with an ID badge at the start of Year 12.
+Students are issued with an ID badge at the start of the Lower 6th.
 Damaged and lost badges must be replaced at a cost to the student.
+Students who arrive on site without their ID badge will be expected to sign in manually at reception but will not be allowed into the main building until a conversation has been had with the sixth form pastoral officer (Mr Downing.)